Dulappy/aero-window-manager/README.md

 Aero Window Manager is a configuration utility for modifying the metrics of objects drawn by DWM frames on Windows 10.
 It currently supports 1809 (build 17763), 1903/09 (builds 18062 and 18063), as well as 2004-22H2 (builds 19041-19045).

 ## How to install

+The latest MSVC runtime may be required to run AWM, so if the application doesn't launch after performing the steps below, please try installing that first.

 1. Unzip the contents of the file you downloaded to `C:\awm`.
 This should make the path of `awmdll.dll` be `C:\awm\awmdll.dll`. **NOTE**: You can name the root folder differently, but it has to be in the root of the C:\ drive for the application to function properly.
 2. Open a `cmd` process as administrator and execute the command `regsvr32 c:\awm\msdia140_awm.dll`.
 A message should pop up telling you that the operation has succeeded.